 Provides permanent storm water control through infiltration, and treatment through filtration, and improving water quality.

 Provides invaluable pollinator habitat, as well as food, cover, and nesting habitat for some species of mammals, birds, reptiles, and amphibians.

-If local seed is not available, refer to the seed sourcing sequence provided by the DNR on their website in the Seed Collection and Deployment Zones Document: http://www.dnr.state.mn.us.

 Low Growing Mix

 Prairie seed mixes can be adapted to include only low-growing species that will not shade or cause damage to the solar panels.